skip to Main Content

 Insight describes their voting process as follows:

 “Insight retains the services of Minerva Analytics (Minerva) for the provision of proxy voting services and votes at meetings where it is deemed appropriate and responsible to do so.
 Minerva provides research expertise and voting tools through sophisticated proprietary IT systems allowing Insight to take and demonstrate responsibility for voting decisions.
 Independent corporate governance analysis is drawn from thousands of market, national and international legal and best practice provisions from jurisdictions around the world.
 Independent and impartial research provides advance notice of voting events and rules-based analysis to ensure contentious issues are identified.
 Minerva Analytics analyses any resolution against Insight-specific voting policy templates which will determine the direction of the vote.”
+In addition, please refer to our Proxy Voting Policy, which sets out in detail our approaching to voting on resolutions:

 b.
 Summary of voting behaviour over the year